 - LLNL data custodian reviews the contents of /export/ftp/incoming and confirms that data are as expected.
 See the rules in the "Nature of Data Allowed on the GDO " section for the type of external data that is allowed on the GDO.

-- If data is confirmed as valid, LLNL data custodian can then move the data into the externally accessible project data space (/export/ftp/pub) if so desired.
+- If data is confirmed as valid, LLNL data custodian can then move the data into the externally accessible project data space (/export/ftp/pub) in the project's download VM if so desired.

 Operational support for this system will include integrated hotline support, timely dissemination of operational information (e.g., scheduled and unscheduled machine or network downtime), and training and documentation that meets the needs of local and remote users.